iamlite/color-core/README.md

 ---

-`color-library` is a powerful and versatile color manipulation library designed specifically for Next.js and React applications.
+`color-core` is a powerful and versatile color manipulation library designed specifically for Next.js and React applications.
 It provides a comprehensive set of tools for working with colors across various color spaces, making it an essential utility for developers working on projects that require advanced color handling.

 This library offers a unified `Color` class that simplifies color conversions, manipulations, and harmony calculations.
-With support for RGB, HEX, HSL, HSV, CMYK, LAB, LCH, XYZ, and YUV color spaces, color-library enables developers to effortlessly convert between formats, generate color harmonies, and perform complex color operations.
+With support for RGB, HEX, HSL, HSV, CMYK, LAB, LCH, XYZ, and YUV color spaces, color-core enables developers to effortlessly convert between formats, generate color harmonies, and perform complex color operations.

 ## Features